Reporter's privilege: Judith Miller's attempted use of reporter's privilege

 The issue of a reporter's privilege came to the forefront of media attention in the 2005 case In re Miller, involving reporters Judith Miller and Matthew Cooper.
-Miller and Cooper were both served with grand jury subpoenas for testimony and information, including notes and documents pertaining to conversations with specific and all other official sources relating the Plame affair.
+Miller and Cooper were both served with grand jury subpoenas for testimony and information, including notes and documents pertaining to conversations with specific and all other official sources relating to the Plame affair.
 Both refused to submit to the subpoenas, claiming a reporter’s privilege.
 The federal district court held both Miller and Cooper in civil contempt of court, and the United States Court of Appeals for the District of Columbia Circuit upheld the orders of contempt.

 Miller and Cooper, in their appeal to the appellate court pleaded several defenses including a First Amendment reporter’s privilege and a common law reporter’s privilege.
 The appellate court rejected both the First Amendment and common law claims for privilege.
 The court held Miller and Cooper in civil contempt of court and sentenced both to eighteen months of jail time.
 The sentence was stayed pending an appeal to the U.S. Supreme Court.

 However, the U.S. Supreme Court refused to hear the case.
 Judith Miller began serving the remaining four months of the original eighteen-month sentence on July 6, 2005.
 Matthew Cooper’s confidential source released him from their confidentiality agreement, so he chose to comply with the subpoena and agreed to testify before the grand jury.